bioexcel/bioexcel.github.io/docs/index.md

 ### Contributing to guides

-Most of these guides are developed openly as **living document**, and we **welcome contributions** and suggestions for improvements.
-See _suggest changes_ links above where you can raise an _Issue_ or a _Pull Request_.
+Most of these guides are developed openly as **living documents**, and we **welcome contributions** and suggestions for improvements.
+See _suggest changes_ links above where you can raise an _Issue_ or submit changes as a _Pull Request_ with a [GitHub](https://github.com/) account.

 Some of the pages are edited using [Github Pages](https://pages.github.com/), if you are new to GitHub or contributing to Open
 Source you may appreciate the [GitHub guides](https://guides.github.com/) like [Hello World](https://guides.github.com/activities/hello-world/), [MarkDown](https://guides.github.com/features/mastering-markdown/) and [How to contribute to open source](https://opensource.guide/how-to-contribute/).

+Guides BPG1 and BPG2 are rendered using [Sphinx](https://www.sphinx-doc.org/en/master/) which uses the format [reStructured Text](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html), similar to MarkDown.

 ### Asking BioExcel